How Much Does Tri Tip Cost in California?

 Data Source

 U.S. Department of Agriculture, Agricultural Marketing Service.
-National Retail Report – Beef (Weekly Retail Beef Feature Activity).
+National Retail Report: Beef (Weekly Retail Beef Feature Activity).
 Washington, DC: USDA AMS Livestock, Poultry, and Grain Market News.

 Retrieved June 19, 2026.
-Trend series compiled from the historical archive (2018–2024 and 2024–2025); California figures from the current weekly report.
+Trend series compiled from the historical archive (2018 to 2024 and 2024 to 2025); California figures from the current weekly report.
 See the USDA AMS retail reports hub for the program.

 Knowing the price is half of it.
 Learn what you’re buying in the guide to the cut, then put it to work with the recipe collection.